 Can a sole trader get a business loan?

-Yes, sole traders can qualify for business loans but finding an appropriate lender to borrow the money from can be harder than it is for limited companies.
+Yes, sole trader business loans are available.
+However, finding an appropriate lender to borrow the money from can be harder than it is for limited companies.
 This is because sole traders are perceived as ‘high risk’, and many lenders refuse to lend on the basis of bank statements alone.

-What are the sources of finance for a sole trader?
+What are the sources of finance for a sole trader business?

-According to the Federation of Small Businesses, there are 3.4 million sole proprietorships, and 4.3 million non-employing businesses operating in the UK.
-Though their options can be perceived as limited when compared to larger private and public companies, sole traders have various solutions available to fulfil their business’ financial needs.
-These are the sources of finance a sole trader can get:
+According to the Federation of Small Businesses, 3.4 million sole proprietorships and 4.3 million non-employing businesses are operating in the UK.
+Though their options can be limited compared to larger private and public companies, sole traders have various solutions available to fulfil their businesses’ financial needs.
+These are the sources of finance available to a sole trader are:

-- As a sole trader it’s likely that you’ll be asked by the lender you’re matched to for a personal guarantee.
-Lenders often use personal guarantees as a form of security for ‘higher risk borrowers’.
+- As a sole trader, it’s likely that you’ll be asked by the lender you’re matched to for a personal guarantee.
+Lenders often use personal guarantees as security for ‘higher risk borrowers’.

-- Much like personal loans, a personal guarantee agrees that if your business defaults on loan repayments, you as the sole trader will be personally liable for repaying the loaned money to the lender.
+- Much like personal loans, a personal guarantee agrees that if your business defaults on loan repayments, you, as the sole trader, will be personally liable for repaying the loan to the lender.

-This source of funding benefits sole traders with a positive net income.
-It works best for profitable businesses and enables the sole trader to choose to reinvest the profits back into the business.
+This funding source benefits sole trader businesses with positive net income net incomes.
+It works best for profitable businesses and enables the sole trader to reinvest profits into the company.
 By retaining earnings, money can be spent to fund expansion without taking out a bank loan or borrowing from a lender or investor.

 For sole traders interested in acquiring certain assets for their business, hire purchase may be the best option.
-With hire purchase you pay a proportion of the asset’s value as down payment before paying a ‘rental fee’ in monthly instalments until the full payment has been cleared and you are able to keep and own the asset.
+With hire purchase, you pay a proportion of the asset’s value as a down payment before paying a ‘rental fee’ in monthly instalments until the full payment has been cleared and you can keep and own the asset.

 Secured loans from banks

-Sole traders are able to approach traditional lending facilities such as banks when applying for a secured loan, credit line or credit card.
+Sole traders can approach traditional lending facilities such as banks when applying for secured sole trader finance, credit line or credit card.
 However, these facilities often refuse to lend to sole traders because they perceive their businesses as ‘higher risk’.
-They will often charge high rates to compensate for the risk, and many sole traders wait weeks to find out their application has ended in rejection.
+They will often charge high rates to compensate for the risk, and many sole traders will wait weeks to find out their application has ended in rejection.

-In 2016 crowdfunding provided 15% of total startup and venture-stage equity investments in the UK, and this figure continues to grow year on year.
-Crowdfunding platforms like Crowdfunder allow sole traders to pitch their business ideas online to a pool of potential investors who can choose to support via donations.
+In 2016, crowdfunding provided 15% of total startup and venture-stage equity investments in the UK, and this figure continues to grow after year.
+Crowdfunding platforms like Crowdfunder allow sole traders to pitch their business ideas online to a pool of potential investors who can choose to support them via donations.
 Under the umbrella term ‘crowdfunding’, you will also come across the terms ‘peer to peer’ and ‘equity’.